-A typical HUD contains three primary components: a projector unit, a combiner, and a video generation computer.
-The projection unit in a typical HUD is an optical collimator setup: a convex lens or concave mirror with a Cathode Ray Tube, light emitting diode, or liquid crystal display at its focus.
-This setup produces an image where the light is collimated, i.e. the focal point is perceived to be at infinity.
-Cold mirrors are often used as the concave mirror.
+In a typical HUD, cold mirrors are used as the concave mirror.
 Cold mirrors reflect visible light and allow the transmission of infrared radiation.
-These mirrors are used at an angle of incidence of 45°, thus reducing the temperature load from a light source by heat-light separation, which is important for applications where the light source is in close proximity to the mirror like in HUD.
+These mirrors are used at an angle of incidence of 45°, thus reducing the temperature load from a light source by heat-light separation, which is important for applications where the light source is in close proximity to the mirror like in a HUD.

 EMF has supplied 700,000+ cold mirrors without a single incident of a field failure

 A global Japanese automotive OEM components manufacturer was relying on native suppliers for many of the technical components – including the cold mirror – while maintaining assembly operations to the US.
 So, they decided to identify a US-based manufacturer of cold mirrors who could supply them cold mirrors in large volumes while maintaining the incredibly demanding delivery and quality requirements.